cooroo/hackintosh/README.md

 ## Envirenmens

-The installation base on vanilla hackintosh tutorial(with excelent explaination) all software/os use the latest version by now(2, March, 2019), but newer versions may works well.
+The installation base on [hackintosh-vanilla-desktop-guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)(with excelent explaination).
+All software/os use the latest version by now(2, March, 2019), but newer versions may works well.

 - macOS version: Mojave 10.14.3
 - BIOS version: f5d